fuji-fabric/fuji-fabric.github.io/docs/001-Modules/023-command_cooldown.md

 - Required String Permission: `null`
 :::
 :::command
-- Command Syntax: `/command-cooldown reset <NamedCooldownDescriptor namedCooldown> <ServerPlayerEntity player>`
+- Command Syntax: `/command-cooldown reset <NamedCooldownDescriptor namedCooldown> <ServerPlayer player>`
 - Document:   Reset `the last use time` of a named-cooldown for a player.